-You'll must also pay a 6% federal unemployment tax (FUTA) on the first $7,000 a year paid to your employee, but you might be eligible for a credit of up to 5.4% if you also pay a state unemployment tax.
+You'll also pay a 6% federal unemployment tax (FUTA) on the first $7,000 a year paid to your employee, but you might be eligible for a credit of up to 5.4% if you also pay a state unemployment tax.
 Visit the U.S. Department of Labor website for a list of state unemployment tax agencies.

 Give your employee a Form W-2 at the end of the year that reports their annual wages and tax withholdings.
 File Schedule H with your own Form 1040 to summarize the annual payroll taxes.
 You can also choose to pay quarterly estimated household employment taxes using Form 1040-ES.

 The legal process of hiring a nanny can sometimes be complex.
-You might want to hire an accountant through a nanny payroll service to help you set up payroll processes and prepare your tax filings.
+You might want to hire an accountant through a nanny payroll service to help you set up processes and prepare your tax filings.

 Benefits for the Employee

 Household employment taxes establish a work history for your employee so they can collect benefits such as Social Security and Medicare and unemployment compensation if they're laid off.
 Domestic workers are also eligible for disability insurance in a few states if they're unable to work due to injury or illness.